shkiani/shkiani.github.io/_pages/cv.md

 * Minor in Economics, Department of Management and Economics, Sharif University of Technology, 2017
 * MASc. in Electrical and Computer Engineering (Communications), University of Toronto, 2019
 * Certified at International High-Performance Computing Summer School (IHPCSS), RIKEN Center for Computational Science(R-CCS) and Kobe University, Japan 2019
+* Certified at North American School of Information Theory (NASIT), University of Pennsylvania, Philadelphia, PA, USA, 2023
 * Ph.D in Electrical and Computer Engineering (Communications), University of Toronto, 2024 (expected)

 ## Prizes and Honors